 Skip to main content

-Tracking Campaigns with UTM Parameters
+Tracking campaigns with UTM parameters

 UTM parameters are tags added to the end of a URL to help you track where your website traffic is coming from.
 They make it easy to see which marketing efforts are driving visitors, conversions, and revenue in your reports.